in

 Yooyi in I in the Richelieu section of The Louvre

-The Richelieu section is quite interesting, it has some decorative art like statues, I think many of Rodin’s work is exposed there.
-There is also a section for oriental art which is interesting.
-We don’t know why there are no asian pieces of art or not many in this museum.
+The Richelieu section is quite interesting; it has some decorative art like statues, and I think much of Rodin’s work is exposed there.
+There is also a section on oriental art, which is interesting.
+We have no idea why there are no or few Asian works of art in this museum.

-I think in the section was also the appartements of Napoléon III which was an Emperor of France.
-It’s one of my favorite area and I was impressed by the decorations and the dinner table was something out of this world.
-You can’t really fable how emperor use to live at their time and the huge banket they use to organize.
+I think in the section were also the appartements of Napoléon III, who was an Emperor of France.
+It’s one of my favorite areas, and I was impressed by the decorations, and the dinner table was something out of this world.
+You can’t really imagine how emperors used to live and the huge bank accounts they used to organize.

 The Italian Gallery